LogoMotion: Visually-Grounded Code Synthesis for Creating and Editing Animation: Comparison Study on Automatic Outputs

 \subsubsection{H1c.
 Execution Quality}

-In terms of Execution Quality, the full \nickname pipeline did not perform significantly differently from the other conditions (H1b, \nickname-Full: M = 3.25, $\sigma = 0.54$; \nickname-Ablated: M = 3.38, $\sigma$ = 0.46; Magic Animate: M = 3.22, $\sigma$ = 0.39).

-\nickname-Ablated scored the highest on execution quality.
-Many animations for this condition tended to be conceptually similar (all elements fade or translate into place from a slight displacement) and were thus minimal in animation complexity and easy to execute.
-One factor that impacted execution quality was that \nickname could at times produce visual flaws that our bounding box checker was unable to catch.
-For example, \nickname could sometimes suggest animation code that targeted attributes like background color or outer glow.
-These would make it past our program repair stage (which did not check those properties) and bring down the execution quality ratings.
+\nickname-Full did not perform significantly differently from other conditions in terms of execution quality (H1b, \nickname-Full: M = 3.25, $\sigma = 0.54$; \nickname-Ablated: M = 3.38, $\sigma$ = 0.46; Magic Animate: M = 3.22, $\sigma$ = 0.39). \nickname-Ablated scored the highest on execution quality.
+Many animations for \nickname-Ablated tended to be conceptually similar (all elements fade in or translate into place from a slight displacement).
+Animations for \nickname-Ablated tended to be minimal in complexity and thus easy to execute.
+What brought \nickname-Full down in terms of execution quality was that sometimes \nickname-Full animated box-shadows and background-color changes, which made it past our program repair checker and were left unrevised.
+Lastly, for context, Magic Animate could at times receive lower scores on execution quality, because some of the animations it assigned produced a cropping effect that was an undesirable visual side effect.